Vassos Alexander

-Born Vassos Alexander Georgiadis is a British sports reporter, presenter, author and endurance runner.
+Vassos Alexander Georgiadis is a British sports reporter, presenter, author and endurance runner.
 He is currently the sports presenter of The Chris Evans Breakfast Show on Virgin Radio.
-Alexander hosts the Parkrun podcast, he is a motivational speaker and serves as an ambassador for the young person's charity SkillForce.
+Alexander hosted the parkrun podcast, he is a motivational speaker and serves as an ambassador for the young person's charity SkillForce.

 Broadcasting career

 From 2011, Alexander was the sports presenter on The Chris Evans Breakfast Show on BBC Radio 2.
-However, in January 2019, Alexander along with Chris Evans, and several members of the BBC Radio 2 team moved to the Breakfast Show on Virgin Radio, where Alexander continues in his role as the sports reporter.
-During his time working with Evans, as well reporting sport, he has acted as a side kick presenter and shared his passion for running marathons with Evans, he has also authored books on the subject.
+In January 2019, Alexander along with Chris Evans, and several members of the BBC Radio 2 team moved to the Breakfast Show on Virgin Radio, where Alexander continued in his role as the sports reporter and side kick presenter.

-He has also worked on Radio 5 Live as a presenter, reported and commentated on BBC television, Channel 4, BT Sport and Eurosport.
+He has also worked on Radio 5 Live as a presenter, reported and commentated on BBC Television, Channel 4, BT Sport and Eurosport.
 He has reported on six Olympic Games for BBC Sport and has commentated on tennis, golf, diving and darts.

 Podcasts

-Since April 2018, Alexander has been the co-host of 'free weekly timed', a podcast on the global running phenomenon of Parkrun.
-Alexander is a Parkrunner and co-hosts the Free Weekly Timed podcast with Helen Williams.
+From April 2018 until it ceased in May 2022 Alexander was the co-host of 'free weekly timed', a podcast about parkrunning.
+Alexander is a parkrunner and co-hosted the podcast with Helen Williams.

 Running

-Alexander has completed some of the hardest ultra-marathons in the sport including the 153-mile Spartathalon and ironman triathlons.
-He has also run over 50 road marathons and has a sub-3-hour personal best.
+Alexander has competed in ultra-marathons, including the 153-mile Spartathalon and ironman triathlons.
+He has run over 50 road marathons and has a sub-3-hour personal best.

 Author

-Alexander is the author of three best selling books:
+Alexander has written three books on running.